Creative New Zealand has 51 staff based in Wellington, Auckland and Christchurch. Our staff have a range of arts… Read

 Arts Adviser - Craft/Object and Visual Arts

-Humphrey joined Creative New Zealand in 2013 as Arts Adviser for Craft/Object and Visual Arts to cover parental leave.
-Humphrey has a long association with galleries specialising in Craft/Object, most notably Form Gallery in Christchurch, and also has experience in the secondary market for fine art and artefacts having worked for Webbs here in New Zealand and studied at Sotheby’s Institute of Art in London.
-Humphrey is based in Creative New Zealand’s Auckland office.
+Humphrey joined Creative New Zealand in 2013 as Arts Adviser for Craft/Object and Visual Arts.
+He has held positions at a number of galleries specialising in Craft/Object and Visual Arts in Christchurch, Auckland and London.
+He also has experience in the secondary market for fine art and artefacts, and studied at Sotheby’s Institute of Art in London.
+Humphrey is based in our Auckland office

 09 365 1416

 Manager, International Special Projects and Cultural Exchange

 Jude joined Creative New Zealand in 2005 and was appointed as the Senior Adviser, International - Projects in 2011.
 She has many years of arts management experience delivering a variety of funding programmes, partnerships and advocacy.
 In her previous role as Senior Programme Adviser she managed the Visual Arts portfolio and worked closely with the International team to deliver a variety of initiatives, including supporting the 2009 Venice Biennale project.
 She also managed a team of Advisers and Creative New Zealand’s Auckland office.
 Jude joined the International team in 2011 and is currently responsible for delivering a number of international projects and initiatives; including New Zealand’s exhibition at the Venice Biennale and Edinburgh Festivals, the WW100 Co-commissioning Fund, the international visitor programme Te Manu Ka Tau: Flying Friends and a suite of partnerships and programmes that support international cultural and art form exchange including the Focus on Asia initiative.

 09 373 3070